Earth analog: Solar analog

 Another criterion of an ideal life-harboring earth analog is that it should orbit a solar analog; that is, a star much like the Sun.
-However, this criteria may not be entirely valid as many different types of stars can provide a local environment hospitable to life.
+However, this criterion may not be entirely valid as many different types of stars can provide a local environment hospitable to life.
 For example, in the Milky Way, most stars are smaller and dimmer than the Sun.
 One such star, TRAPPIST-1, is located 12 parsecs (39 light years) away and is roughly 10 times smaller and 2,000 times dimmer than the Sun, yet it harbors at least six Earth-like planets in its habitable zone.
 While these conditions may seem unfavorable to known life, TRAPPIST-1 is expected to continue burning for 12 trillion years (compared to the Suns remaining 5 billion year lifetime) which is time enough for life to arise by abiogenesis.
 For comparison, life evolved on Earth in a mere one billion years.